- Gulf of Mexico 2012

 The success of Leg 3 is a tribute to the Okeanos Explorer team, her dedicated crew, and the ongoing telepresence paradigm serving ocean exploration.

 While it's nearly impossible to get a picture with all expedition participants, this image captures the mission personnel who were on board NOAA Ship Okeanos Explorer during the third and final cruise leg of the 2012 Gulf of Mexico Expedition.
-Click on image for credit and larger view.
+Image courtesy of the NOAA Office of Ocean Exploration and Research, Gulf of Mexico Expedition 2012.
+Download larger version (jpg, 5.3 MB).